 Suzi Solomon is the Housing Clinic Coordinator.
 She is a Brandeis graduate (1982) and has a Master's degree in Social Work from Simmons (1987).
 She has been working in the field of homelessness prevention since 1990, when she coordinated a state-funded program at the Somerville Community Corporation.
 She currently works half-time at WATCH, and half-time as the housing director at the Edinburg Center in Bedford, a community mental health center serving 18 Middlesex County towns, including Waltham.
 Suzi's primary focus at WATCH is supervising the Brandeis undergraduate interns in the housing clinic.

 Jack joined WATCH in Fall 2018 as the Campaign and Communications Coordinator.
 They graduated with a B.A. in Political Science from Bryn Mawr College in 2014, and have experience in non-profit community organizing.
-With WATCH they are responsible for campaign and policy research for the organization's community organizing agenda, as well as social media.
+With WATCH they are responsible for campaign and policy research for the organization's community organizing agenda, as well as social media and other communications.